Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

+Figure~\ref{fig:PR_ASD_TOT} presents the resulting total sensitivity, including shot noise, radiation-pressure noise, and other technical noise sources. { At the optimum operating point, the balance between shot noise and radiation-pressure noise maximizes the sensitivity in the target observation band around $0.1$--$1~\mathrm{Hz}$. } Away from this optimum, either radiation-pressure noise at low frequencies or shot noise at high frequencies becomes dominant, resulting in degraded sensitivity.

+These results highlight a distinctive feature of CHRONOS.
+Whereas conventional Michelson interferometers typically employ signal-recycling detuning to shape their quantum-noise response~\cite{BuonannoChen2001}, the CHRONOS speed-meter configuration achieves its primary sensitivity optimization through power-recycling detuning. power-recycling cavity detuning therefore serves not only as a power-enhancement mechanism, but also as an effective tool for controlling quantum-noise correlations and optimizing detector performance in the sub-hertz band.

-\subsection{Impact of signal-recycling cavity detuning}
+\subsection{Impact of Signal-Recycling Cavity Detuning}

-The signal-recycling mirror (SRM) serves as a key optical element that reshapes the interferometer’s frequency response by recycling the signal sidebands, thereby improving overall sensitivity.
-By tuning the reflectivity and detuning phase of the SRM, the signal-recycling cavity (SRC) can redistribute the detector’s response between low and high frequencies~\cite{BuonannoChen2001}.
-However, in the CHRONOS configuration, detuning the SRC away from resonance does not improve the overall sensitivity.
+The signal-recycling mirror modifies the interferometer response by recycling the gravitational-wave signal sidebands and is widely used in Michelson interferometers to shape the quantum-noise spectrum~\cite{BuonannoChen2001}.
+In conventional signal-recycled detectors, detuning the signal-recycling cavity can redistribute sensitivity between low and high frequencies.
+However, the behavior of a Sagnac speed-meter interferometer is fundamentally different.
+For CHRONOS, detuning the signal-recycling cavity away from resonance generally degrades the quantum-noise performance because it weakens the quantum correlations responsible for back-action suppression.

-Figure~\ref{fig:SR_ASD_S} shows the effect of SRC detuning on shot noise.
-At resonance ($\phi_s = 0$), the signal sidebands are optimally transmitted to the output port, minimizing the shot-noise floor across a broad frequency range.
-When the SRC is detuned, however, the amplitude ($a_1$) and phase ($a_2$) quadratures in the two-photon formalism become mixed, causing a rotation of the optical field basis in quadrature space.
-This mixing corresponds to a \textbf{90$^{\circ}$ quadrature rotation} around the optical phase space, which modifies the detected combination of amplitude and phase components.
-As a result, the shot noise changes uniformly across the frequency band, effectively shifting the entire sensitivity curve upward or downward depending on the detuning phase.
-Thus, SRC detuning does not enhance sensitivity in any particular band, but instead produces a uniform change in the overall shot-noise level.
+Figure~\ref{fig:SR_ASD_S} shows the effect of signal-recycling cavity detuning on the shot-noise spectrum.
+At resonance, the signal sidebands are optimally coupled to the output port, yielding the lowest shot-noise level.
+Detuning the signal-recycling cavity mixes the amplitude and phase quadratures in the two-photon formalism, effectively rotating the measured quadrature basis.
+As a result, the shot-noise spectrum shifts almost uniformly across the observation band without providing a significant sensitivity improvement in any particular frequency region.

-Figure~\ref{fig:SR_ASD_R} illustrates the corresponding impact on radiation-pressure noise.
-In a Sagnac speed-meter interferometer, radiation-pressure noise exhibits a characteristic transition from $1/f^2$ to $1/f$ scaling at low frequencies.
-At resonance, the transition frequency is optimized so that radiation-pressure noise is minimized around 1~Hz.
-However, detuning the SRC alters the balance between the amplitude and phase quadratures, breaking the quantum non-demolition (QND) correlation that cancels back-action.
-Consequently, radiation-pressure noise increases at low frequencies, degrading the sub-hertz sensitivity that is critical for CHRONOS.